33mins Milner's in-swinging corner

 obviously eyeing their espadrilles.

 put through his own goal 12 minutes before the break, United's

-Lampard shot from the penalty spot after Babayaro had
+Lampard shot from the penalty spot after Celestine Babayaro

 In an anaemic first half, goal chances were few and far between

 and although things got a little better after the break, again